-Your body is amazing.
+Your body is amazing!!
 Just think, right now you are growing a little human inside of you.
 Your body is doing everything it needs to nurture and develop your baby.
 You don't consciously need to think about any of it, your body does this all naturally and instinctively.
 And in the same way that your body knows exactly what to do during your pregnancy, your body also knows instinctively how to give birth.
 It is infact prefectly designed to give birth naturally and easily.

 All that every Mum-to-be wants to know is what will happen, when and how it will feel.
-Every pregnant women is different, every baby is different, and labour is slightly different, so I can't tell you exactly what will happen for the birth of your baby.
-In this module we will look at some of the things that happen to your body during labour and give you some idea of what you can expect.
+Every pregnant women is different, every baby is different, and labour is slightly different, so unfortunatley I can't tell you exactly what will happen for the birth of your baby.
+In this module though, we will look at some of the things that happen to your body during labour and give you some idea of what you can expect.

 How will I know that I am going into labour?